 Honduras is a beautiful and in many ways spiritually-rich nation, yet also one that faces challenges such as unemployment, unfair wages, poverty, corruption, and violence.
-Over the last few years, many people have been fleeing Honduras in hopes of better opportunity, economic stability, and increased safety, giving up everything they have ever known to head north.
+In recent years, many people have been fleeing Honduras in hopes of better opportunity, economic stability, and increased safety, giving up everything they have ever known to head north.
 Many of these individuals are traveling with small children, and because of immigration laws and unsafe conditions along the way, families do not always make it to their destination.

 San Pedro Sula is a busy city surrounded by beautiful mountains, with just under 800,000 inhabitants.
 Nearly any day of the week, you will see and hear bustling traffic, hardworking street vendors, fast-moving public transportation, people and even animals.